-Consequences for the economy are predicted to be low-medium.
+Consequences for the economy are predicted to be high.
 Consequences include costs to irrigation, saline seeps, fishing charges, water treatment, and less water supply.
 Impacts to agricultural economics are high, as people may have to buy hay, sell cattle to decrease stock, and haul water.
-Grazing allotments on public lands be impacted, and fees for cattle grazing (animal unit months) may change.
+Grazing allotments on public lands may be impacted, and fees for cattle grazing (animal unit months) may change.
 Land prices may be impacted.
-Impacts to recreation-based tourism may have economic consequences.
+Impacts to recreation-based tourism may have large economic consequences.

 Finally, from a legal perspective, consequences are predicted to be low-medium.
-A policy for use.
-Illegal use draft-ins, and violation of the water quality standards compact.

 Water storage could be used to generate electricity.
 When tied to wind power, a water use cycle is created via “pumped hydro”.